- What materials do you need for this activity?

 Keep it Simple

-- With your Lodges, Lairs or Patrols, create a list of all of the emotions we feel as humans.
+- With your Lodges or Lairs, create a list of all of the emotions we feel as humans.
 From there, try acting each feeling out together to see what others might look like when they are feeling certain ways.
 How could you help out your friends who are sad, anxious or frustrated?

 Take it Further